eukaryo/rintp/README.md

 $ make

-to compile the source and obtain the executable "rintc".
+to compile the source and obtain the executable "rintp".
 I succeed to compile them in the following environment:

 gcc 8.2.0 on CentOS 7.